-Ina Garten Net Worth: Ina Garten is an American television personality and author who has a net worth of $60 million.
+Ina Garten Net Worth: Ina Garten is an American television personality and author who has a net worth of $120 million.
+That is a combined net worth with her husband of several decades, investment banker Jeffrey Garten.
 She is best known as the host of the Emmy Award-winning Food Network Barefoot Contessa franchise.
 Garten is also a former White House nuclear policy analyst.

 Early Life: Ina Rosenberg was born February 2, 1948 in Brooklyn, New York.
 Raised in Stamford, Connecticut, Ina was one of two children born to surgeon Charles H. Rosenberg and dietitian Florence.
 She was encouraged early to excel in school and showed a strong aptitude for science, for which she says she still uses while experimenting with recipes.
 She met her future husband Jeffrey Garten at just age 15 on a trip to visit her brother at Dartmouth College.
 She planned to attend Syracuse University after graduating high school, but instead postponed her educational pursuits to marry Jeffrey in 1968.